plmboom/plmboom/README.md

 ### 👨‍💻 About me

-- 🎓 Learning Android development with Kotlin
+- 🎓 Android
-- 📱 Building my first mobile apps
+- 📱 Building mobile apps
 - 🌍 Based in Novosibirsk
-- 🚀 Applying for Yandex Summer School 2026

 ---